Please view these information tabs to learn more about replacing a Kieninger Clock Movement.

 SK Series Plate Sizing Issue

-If the dial is attached to the wood trim around the dial and not to the movement itself, this is not a concern and either plate size will work the same.
-If the dial has the posts that go into the movement it is possible to cut off these posts, drill the corners and use wood screws to screw it to the trim instead.
+So if the dial already attaches to the wood trim and not to the movement itself, this is not a concern and either plate size will work the same.
+Furthermore, if the dial has the posts that go into the movement it is possible to cut off these posts.
+Simply drill the corners and use wood screws to screw it to the trim instead.

 Why a new SK Kieninger movement

-Replacing a movement is less costly than a overhaul.
-The SK Series Kieninger Clock Movement last 25 years before needing an over haul, but since its still being made at a fair price it is so much better just to replace.
-The SK or SKS movement will be problem free right away instead of months, last longer than a overhaul and comes oiled.
+Replacing a movement is less costly than an overhaul.
+The SK Series Kieninger Clock Movement lasts 25 years before needing an over haul.
+But since its still being made at a fair price it is so much better just to replace it.
+There is no way a repair can get better than a new unit.

 What the SK Series Kieninger Clock comes with

-This high quality SK Series Kieninger clock movement comes oiled and includes its chains, leader, suspension spring and hand nut.
+This high quality SK Series Kieninger clock movement comes with oil in key wear areas and includes its chains, leader, suspension spring and hand nut.
 The movement will have removal and installation instructions and our support.

 Kieninger movement decoding